Aarhus University Seal

 Prerequisites / Admission requirements

-Methods I (au.dk) (10 ects)
+Methods I (au.dk) (10 ECTS)

-The main themes of the module are:
+The main themes of the module are as follows:

 • Theory of science